Henry MCLeish (Chair)

 After graduating from Heriot-Watt University, joined the National Coal Board rising through various managerial roles at collieries in Ayrshire, Fife, Lothians and Stirlingshire.
 Following period as Manager of Monktonhall Colliery moved to British Coal Headquarters becoming Manager, Mines Rescue.
 Represented British Coal on various ECSC Experts Committees on health and safety, including the Working Party on Rescue, Mine Fires and Explosions.
 Represented the UK on the Committee on Safety and Health in Mines set up by the ILO in Geneva.
 On leaving British Coal acted as independent consultant on various mining projects in Europe and America.

 Fellow of the Institute of Materials, Minerals and Mining, Fellow of the Chartered Management Institute, Secretary of The Mining Institute of Scotland and Chairman of The Mining Institute of Scotland Trust.
+He is also a trustee of the Institute of Materials, Minerals and Mining.

 Nicolas Wilson, President & General Secretary, NUM Scotland, Musselburgh